The-Migus-Group/authentication-panel/oidc-authentication.md

 achieved by via standard OIDC discovery.

-An RS reserves the right to constrain which IdPs it trusts, including non-allowlisted IdPs, and therfore MAY reject the authentication in a request for any reason it determines.
+An RS reserves the right to constrain which IdPs it trusts, including non-allowlisted IdPs, and therefore MAY reject the authentication in a request for any reason it determines.

 The RS MUST confirm the presence of all required fields, as documented in section TODO: XX of this document.